yograjshisode/person/README.md

 # Person

-This one is a simple person application to manage the information for a person using REAST API.
+This one is a simple person application to manage the information for a person using REST API.

 ### Steps to run the service locally:
 #### Create and Activate virtual environment: